 The first two sources of alpha:

 Superior (Private) Information: Most traditional investment managers try to generate a better information set.
-For example, they may try to generate a superior earnings forecast, or they may try to better understand the economics . . .
+For example, they may try to generate a superior earnings forecast, or they may try . . .

 → Read More: Dorsey: Three Sources of Alpha